Building a wealthy, healthy and happy life is just a process.

-- 20 minutes of helping your spouse with home chores (laundry, dish washer, make the bed, clean the house, etc.), if a happy home life is part of your future ideal life.
+- 20 minutes of helping your spouse with home chores (laundry, dishwasher, making the bed, cleaning the house, etc.), if happy home life is part of your future ideal life.

 - 20 minutes engaged in some hobby that you are passionate about and would like to eventually transform into a money-making business.

-- 20 minutes of doing home-improvement projects, if your ideal future life includes remodeling your home.
+- 20 minutes of doing home improvement projects, if your ideal future life includes remodelling your home.

 Thirty days gets your brain cells talking to one another, forming a synapse.